-What is a bladder scanner and how do you use one? - It is an ultrasound machine that uses sound waves to scan a patient's bladder to determine how much urine they have inside.
+What is a bladder scanner and how to use one - It is an ultrasound machine that uses sound waves to scan a patient's bladder to determine how much urine they have inside.
 This is typically done if there is suspicion that they are retaining urine which can cause serious issues such as a urinary tract infection (UTI) or even bladder rupture if not treated.
 Click for step by step instructions.

 Purple Mattress Review - Best Bed for Caregivers? - This is my personal purple mattress review.
 Is this the best bed for caregivers and their patients?
 The short answer is absolutely.
 Note that this review is primarily for the original purple bed, which is the one I own and use.
 I also own and recommend other purple branded products.

 Sequential compression device (SCD) info and tips - These machines can literally make the difference between life and death for patients who are on bedrest.
 Deep vein thrombosis (DVT) and pulmonary embolism (PE) are terms that should not be taken lightly.
-These machines help prevent such issues from happening and should be used often if recommended by a physician.
-I also included my recommendations on which one you should consider buying.
+They help prevent such issues from happening and should be used often if recommended by a physician.

 What are ted hose? - These leg stockings are an alternative to SCDs when it comes to the prevention of DVT and PE.
 Depending on your patient, they may be a better solution.
 I've even known physicians to recommend using both.
 Putting them on and taking them off can be a challenge but this page should help with those issues.

-What are heel protectors? - These bulky and awkward pieces of equipment may look silly and make your patient uncomfortable, but are necessary in some cases.
+What are heel protectors / Heel Boots? - These bulky and awkward pieces of equipment may look silly and make your patient uncomfortable, but are necessary in some cases.
 They help treat and prevent bed sores that can form on your patient's heels while they are on bedrest.
 Despite how much they may hate them, they are worth using in the long run.